B59-CloudDevOps/learn-kubernetes/README.md

     $ helm install chartName chartLocation/
     In this case, by default values.yaml will be picked

+> How to install with a specific file.yaml ( values )
+   [ ~/learn-kubernetes ] $ helm install mysql  ./helm/ -f ./helm/mysql.yaml

 > If the chart already exists and if we just update to upgrade then ?